Starexify/Cosmicore/README.md

 **Follow our progress and discover new and upcoming features on our Twitter page:** <a href="https://x.com/FoxiStar9">Our X Page</a>

-## License and Modpack Permission
+## License

-This mod is licensed under the MIT License, allowing for free use, modification, and distribution.
-For more details, please see the full license text included with the mod.
+This mod is licensed under the MIT License, allowing for free use, modification, and distribution, meaning you can use our mod in your modpacks.
+For more details, please see the full license included with the mod.

-Feel free to include our mod into your modpack.